How to plan a wedding – Ivory Tribe style

 - If you’re set on a venue and a time of year and they don’t have availability, consider shifting the date to a day other than Saturday.
 Friday weddings are fabulous and magical mid-week weddings may just end up saving you some dollars also.

-Bride Business has comprehensive checklists, space for you to set your budgets and guests list, record your RSVP’s, track your wedding supplier details, brainstorm your vows and magic melodies, a checklist for the all important wedding day survival kit as well as plenty of space for your notes.
+Wedding Plans has comprehensive checklists, space for you to set your budgets and guests list, record your RSVP’s, track your wedding supplier details, brainstorm your vows and magic melodies, a checklist for the all important wedding day survival kit as well as plenty of space for your notes.

 Wedding planning is made up of so many moving parts.
 From setting the date, sending invites, booking vendors, make up trials, managing RSVP’s, writing vows, choosing music – are you losing the plot yet?
 The list really could go on, so you need a comprehensive checklist to make your wedding planning go tick-tick-boom!
 Set your checklists early, consider all aspects of your planning and eliminate stress where you can.